Bluette1/star-wars-info/README.md

 This project is a wrapper information site for the official [stars wars API](https://swapi.dev/), built using Apollo GraphQL server and React client.

 ## Run server locally
-Clone the git repo and inside the project root folder in the terminal run:
+Clone the git repo.

 #### Setting Up Local Database
 - Install and set up postgresql, if not already installed.
 You can visit this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-ruby-on-rails-application-on-ubuntu-14-04) for information on how to install postgresql.
 - Create a file named `.env` in the `server` directory according to the `.env-example` file, and add the relevant database credentials.

-- To start the client, open the terminal and type the following
+- To start the client, open the terminal and inside the project root folder type the following
 ```
 cd client
 yarn install